Terms and conditions

 18.3 The Ground Stability Report is based on and limited to an interpretation of the records in the possession of BGS and as provided to the Authority at the time the search is answered.
 This ground stability search uses the BGS GeoSure database which is based on 1:50,000 scale digital geological mapping.
 The answers given should only be treated as indicative for the Property and its surrounding area.

 18.4 Other more specific and detailed information may be held by BGS for the site, and an assessment of this could result in a modified assessment of ground stability potential.
-This more detailed assessment is available via the BGS website at www.bgs.ac.uk.
+View this more detailed assessment on the BGS website.

 18.5 The BGS information in the Ground Stability Report is carried out for a rectangle or circle centred on the digitised boundary of the property covering the extent of the digitised boundary and including a 50 metre zone around it, which takes into account the accuracy of the geological hazards data reported.